Sign Up For Our E-Blast To Receive Information on our Books, Speech Therapy materials and our latest freebies!

 Why Do Leaves Change Color?
 A Nonfiction Speech Therapy Packet

-In addition to apple cider donuts and everything pumpkin, I love fall foliage.
+In addition to apple cider donuts and everything pumpkin, I love fall foliage!

-Last week, I had the opportunity to read the book, Why Do Leaves Change Color? by Betsy Maestro, with several of my school age clients.
+Last week, I had the opportunity to read the nonfiction book, Why Do Leaves Change Color? by Betsy Maestro, with several of my school age clients.

 Reading non-fiction or informational texts greatly enhances children’s background knowledge and this background knowledge significantly improves their comprehension and world knowledge.
 Furthermore, “Background knowledge becomes more crucial in the later elementary grades, as students begin to read more content-specific textbooks (Young, Moss, & Cornwell, 2007) that often include headings, graphs, charts, and other text elements not often found in the narrative fiction they encounter in lower grades (Sanacore & Palumbo, 2009) (Goodwin.
 B., & Miller, K., 2012).”
 Additionally, some children who are reluctant readers may in fact, find nonfiction more interesting than fiction.
 It may entice their curiosity and drive them to ask questions and search for the answers.
 And, since we learn lots of information from nonfiction texts, why not give our children every advantage?

-In the photo above, I wrote in the names of two different leaves (e.g. Oak vs Maple) but for younger children or more visual learners, consider showing two different leaves side-by-side so they can see and feel the leaves.
+In the photo below, I wrote in the names of two different leaves (e.g. Oak vs Maple) but for younger children or more visual learners, consider showing two different leaves side-by-side so they can see and feel the leaves.

 I hope these worksheets help your children, students, and clients.

 Grab the Leaves Packet by clicking HERE!